madiator/githubdatachallenge2/README.md

 ### Workflow
-Thanks to Google BigQuery, it was a breeze to extract the required information from approximately 60GB of data (of course after many days of tinkering with manually downloading data, figuring out what queries to ask etc.).
-But it wasn't so much of a breeze to download the output so I could further process the outputs.
+Thanks to Google BigQuery, it was a breeze to extract the required information from approximately 60GB of data (of course after many days of tinkering with manually downloading data, figuring out staring at it continously).
+But it wasn't so much of a breeze to download the output so I could further process them.

 The following query lists the number of events per day per language.
 You can add a `type='PushEvent'` if you want.
 The downloaded CVS files are in the data folder of the repository.